elmomoilanen/Simple-neural-network/README.md

 conf_matrix = confusion_matrix(y_true=y_new, y_pred=y_new_pred)
 ```

 Rows of the confusion matrix represent the true labels with zero-based indexing and columns corresponding predicted labels.
-For example, in case of binary labels the confusion matrix is of size 2 x 2, and entry (0, 1) would represent the total count of predicted cases where the true label is zero but predicted one.
-Hence, entry (1, 0) represent total count of cases where the prediction was zero but true label one.
-Then of course, diagonal entries show the correctly predicted counts.
+For example, in case of binary labels the confusion matrix is of size 2 x 2, and entry (0, 1) would represent the total count of cases where the true label is zero but the predicted label one.
+Similarly, entry (1, 0) represent the total count of cases where the prediction is zero but the true label is one.
+Then, of course, diagonal entries show the correctly predicted label counts.

 Let's now get back to the hyperparameter problem.
-Finding optimal or even good hyperparameters is a difficult task, one and maybe the most common possibility being just trying different combinations manually.
+Finding optimal or even good hyperparameters is a difficult task.
 One option is to use an evolutionary algorithm that can be seen as a bit enhanced version of the basic cross-validation approach that would likely take much more time to complete.

-The evolution algorithm used here needs for start two parameters N and K that describe the population size (sets of hyperparameters) and number of generations (how long the algorithm will be run).
-At the start of the first generation, a population of size N is initialized.
-After that a fitness score (cost) is computed for every member of the population, the members are ordered by the score and top M (< N) and few P (< M) of the worst performers are selected to survive, for random members of the survivors some of their parameters are mutated and finally N-(M+P) new members are reproduced from the survived members making the population size again N. This process, starting from the fitness score computations, is repeated K times.
+The evolution algorithm used here needs for the start two parameters N and K that describe the population size (sets of hyperparameters) and number of generations (how long the algorithm will be run).
+At the beginning of the first generation, a population of size N is initialized.
+After that a fitness score (cost) is computed for every member of the population, members are ordered by the score and top M (< N) and few P (< M) of the worst performers are selected to survive, for random members of the survivors some of their parameters are mutated and finally N-(M+P) new members are reproduced from the survived members making the population size again N. This process, starting from the fitness score computations, is repeated K times.

 This evolution algorithm can be used as follows